Rookout/docs/docs/installation-agent.md

 ### Using systemd

-For systemd (Linux) based operating system the agent is available as a service.
+For systemd (Linux) based operating system the Rookout Agent is available as a service.

 All that is needed is setting the Token as an environment variable and running the installation script.
 To install it execute: